-One of the attractive guarantees of our proposed selective inference framework is that we can have the guarantees of Theorem \ref{FSR:thm}, regardless of the machine learning algorithm that is used to generate the base scores.
-In this section, Figure \ref{multiple_ML_FSR.plot} replicates the results of Simulation 1 in Section \ref{section:simulation}, for a varity of machine learning models where the data has two protected groups, Female and Male.
-In this section we use, logistic regression, GAM, Nonparametric Naive Bayes, and XG Boost \citep{James2013, hastie2009elements, npnb_silverman, chen_xgboost} to estimate the base scores that will be converted to the R-values for our FASI framework.
+One of the attractive guarantees of our proposed selective inference framework is that we can have the guarantees of Theorem \ref{FSR:thm}, regardless of the machine learning algorithm that is used to generate the confidence scores.
+In this section, Figure \ref{multiple_ML_FSR.plot} replicates the results of Simulation 1 in Section \ref{section:simulation}, for a variety of machine learning models where the data has two protected groups, Female and Male.
+In this section we use, logistic regression, GAM, Nonparametric Naive Bayes, and XGBoost \citep{James2013, hastie2009elements, npnb_silverman, chen_xgboost} to estimate the confidence scores that will be converted to the R-values for our FASI framework.

-The left column of Figure \ref{multiple_ML_FSR.plot} plots the FSR for classification group $2$ against a varying proportion of signal $\pi_{2,F}$ from the Female protected group i.e. the true proportion of Females that belong to class $2$.
+The left column of Figure \ref{multiple_ML_FSR.plot} plots the FSR for classification group $2$ against a varying proportion of signal $\pi_{2|F}$ from the Female protected group i.e. the true proportion of Females that belong to class $2$.
 The right column shows the corresponding EPI for each ML model.
 The goal is to control FSR at the $10\%$ level.

 As we go down the rows, we notice that every model is able to effectively control the False Selection Rate (similar to Simulation 1), however each model has a different EPI.
 Here, it seems that Logistic Regression, GAM and Nonparametric Naive Bayes have a similar EPI that gets close to $20\%$ in the most extreme case.
-However, XG Boost has a slightly higher EPI that gets closer to $30\%$ in the worst case.
-This is a consequence of the accuracy that each ML model has when estimating the true posterior probability $P(Y=2|X,A)$ for use in our FASI algorithm.
+However, XGBoost has a slightly higher EPI that gets closer to $30\%$ in the worst case.
+This is a consequence of the accuracy that each ML model has when estimating the true {conditional probability} $P(Y=2|X,A)$ for use in our FASI algorithm.
 However while some models are more or less accurate than others, they are all able to control the FSR at the desired level.